clojurists-together/clojuriststogether.org/content/news/2019/january-2019-monthly-update.md

 ### Extend query language

 - Completed an implementation of or/or-join/not/not-join predicates in Datascript datalog and accompanying 0.17.1 release.
 The original ticket for this request was opened back in 2015, so it was about time that got fixed.
-It was also higly requested and probably one of the last things that was lacking in Datascript from Datomic API.
+It was also highly requested and probably one of the last things that was lacking in Datascript from Datomic API.
 - Support `:as` in Pull API an attr-with-opts syntax ([#270](https://github.com/tonsky/datascript/issues/270), PR [#271](https://github.com/tonsky/datascript/pull/271), thx @Jumblemuddle)
 - Support idents expansion (PR [#245](https://github.com/tonsky/datascript/pull/245), thx bamarco)
 - Calling transaction fns through idents directly (PR [#185](https://github.com/tonsky/datascript/pull/185), thx @refset)